 Not happy with the result of your Health Plan appeal?
 You can appeal to a unit within the Department whose main job is to hear appeals.
 Visit the Administrative Appeal Unit for more information on how to file an appeal .

-You can change your Health Plan for any reason during the first 90-days you are covered by that the Health Plan.
+You can change your Health Plan for any reason if you are mandatory during the first 90-days you are covered by that the Health Plan.
 Voluntary MCM members can change Health Plans at any time.

 You can also change Health Plans during the annual open enrollment period.

 You can also change your Health Plan at any time when you have "good cause" If you believe you have a good cause, and want to change your Health Plan, contact Client Services at (800) 852-3345, ext 4344 (in state) or (603) 271-4344.